FennatenHaaf/Predicting-Cross-Sell/ReadMe.md

 ## Code file descriptions:
-`<HMM_eff.py>` contains code to execute a Baum-Welch/forward-backward algorithm to estimate a Hidden Markov Model (with modelling the transition and initialisation probabilities by covariates)
+`HMM_eff.py` contains code to execute a Baum-Welch/forward-backward algorithm to estimate a Hidden Markov Model (with modelling the transition and initialisation probabilities by covariates)

+`additionalDataProcess.py` contains methods to transform the variables in datasets before being used as input to our model.

+`dataInsight.py` contains methods to make plots and visualise datasets.

+`declarationsFile.py`

+`extra_functions_HMM_eff.py` contains additional functions to calculate parameters for the Hidden markov Model.

+`knab_dataprocessor.py` contains methods to process various datasets containing customer and portfolio information provided by Dutch online bank Knab.

+`machine_learning_model.py`

+`main.py` Main method for the Knab Predicting Cross Sell case

+`predictsaldo.py` Contains methods to predict an increase in saldo for bank customers over one period transition.

+`utils.py` contains extra functions for saving files, etc. that could be necessary in other classes